guli1918/tindog/README.md

-# tindog
+# tindog (front end only)
-# Not responsive one page tindog app
+Not responsive one page tindog app
+Used html/css only.